Budget and timing are the two major reasons why businesses and salespersons lose B2B deals. This is according to a report from Chorus.

 6. Warm Them up as Best as Possible

-HubSpot came up with a term called “Smarketing”, the intersection between sales and marketing.
+HubSpot coined a term called “Smarketing”, the intersection between sales and marketing.

 Traditional organizations frequently report conflicts between both departments.
 Sales folks complain about non-qualified leads.
 Marketers rant against the low closing rates and missed opportunities.

-An effective organization builds a culture of symbiosis between the sales and marketing departments.
+An effective organization builds a symbiosis culture between the sales and marketing departments.
 As a result, the journey of a B2B business goes through reviews, case studies, social media, helpful blog posts, white papers or ebooks that prospects sign up for.